-The “mentoring relationship” can still regress to “the sage on the stage” who can become distant and above you as his wisdom descends from his elevated stance.
+The “mentoring relationship” can still regress to “the sage on the stage” who can become distant and above you as his wisdom descends from his or her elevated stance.
 In contrast, the learning relationship is grounded in a latitudinal stance with “the guide on the side.”
 This can be be situated in the actual messy world with a “let’s roll up our sleeves” and do-this-together mentality.
-Or, the guide can have a much more subtle style… and support occasional micro-adjustments.
+Or, the guide can have a much more subtle style and support occasional micro-adjustments.
 Several of these guides are part of the team that can inspire your total community and gel a major gifts culture.

 As you read about Phoenix Rising Yoga, I encourage you to apply your analogic thinking skills and consider how this applies to your fundraising practices.

 Phoenix Rising Yoga

-When I first entered PRY it was not hard to tell the advanced from the beginners in their asanas, the first cleanly, elegantly, holding positions, and the second not all, with physically-stuttering legs that struggled to hold in place.
+When I first entered PRY it was not hard to tell the advanced from the neophytes in their asanas, the first cleanly, elegantly, holding positions, and the second not all, with physically-stuttering legs that struggled to stay stationary.

-My limited experience has involved occasional attempts over the years: from a weekend class at the Kriplau Center in the Berkshires when I was a flexible 28 year old man (two decades ago) to an occasional get-together through my 30s.
+My limited experience has involved occasional attempts over the years: from a weekend class at the Kriplau Center in the Berkshires when I was a flexible 28 year-old man to an occasional get-together through my 30s.
 I was a well-meaning and optimistic dilettante.

 As the instructor described the first asana, everyone stretched and I stretched my right leg back into the opening of the Sun Salutation, the first routine to awaken your body, perk up your energy and prime you for more demanding asanas.

 Another instructor behind me used her left hand to stretch my foreleg towards her and her right hand to stabilize my ankle.
 I wobbled, but followed through.